AriGute/MobileGame/README.md

 ## The game:
 The player must kill as many evil green goo without dying.

+## Controls:
+* Half left screen is a movement joystick
+* Half right screen is a hit button

 ## Program Purpose
 **The project must meet a number of conditions:**